State fire marshal, East Feliciana deputies investigating body found in ditch

 CLINTON - Authorities are investigating a body found in a ditch in East Feliciana Parish Wednesday.

 The body was discovered around noon on Old Liberty Road near Gilead Road.
-The coroner's officer confirmed it was called to the scene but could not immediately release any other details.
+The coroner's office confirmed it was called to the scene but could not immediately release any other details.

 The East Feliciana Parish Sheriff's Office and the State Fire Marshal's Office are also investigating.